gmcgoldr/algorand-tut/README.md

 (all standard functions related to ASAs).
 While these can be managed,
 it would appear to increase the risk of misconfiguration.

-On the other hand,
-with the current approach the scratch space must be trusted.
-It appears that the scratch space can be trusted if you trust the current contract group (and order).
-But I'm not completely sure of this yet.

 ## Terminology